Ambress92/MaxMinFairForwardPaths/README.md

 # Beyond Shortest Paths: Node Fairness in Route Recommendations

-<small>*Traditionally, route recommendation systems focused on minimizing distance (or time) for travelling between two points.
-However, recent attention has shifted to other factors beyond mere length.
-This paper addresses the challenge of ensuring a fair distribution of visits among network nodes when handling a high volume of point-to-point path queries.
-In doing so, we adopt a Rawlsian notion of individual-level fairness exploiting the power of randomness.
-Specifically, we aim to create a probabilistic distribution over paths that maximizes the minimum probability of any eligible node being included in the recommended path.
-A key idea of our work is the notion of forward paths, i.e., paths where traveling along any edge decreases the distance to the destination.
-In unweighted graphs forward paths and shortest paths coincide, but in weighted graphs forward paths provide a richer set of alternative routes, involving many more nodes while remaining close in length to the shortest path.
-Thus, they offer diversity and a wider basis for fairness.
-We devise an algorithm that extracts a directed acyclic graph (DAG) containing all the forward paths in the input graph, with the same computational runtime as solving a single shortest-path query.
-This avoids enumerating all possible forward paths, which can be exponential in the number of nodes.
-We then design a flow problem on this DAG to derive the probabilistic distribution over forward paths with the desired fairness property, solvable in polynomial time through a sequence of small linear programs.
-Our experiments on real-world datasets validate our theoretical results, demonstrating that our method provides individual node satisfaction while maintaining near-optimal path lengths.
-Moreover, our experiments show that our method can handle networks with millions nodes and edges on a commodity laptop and scales better than the baselines when there is a large volume of path queries for the same source and destination pair.*</small>
+[Antonio Ferrara](https://scholar.google.com/citations?user=v-tnmbwAAAAJ&hl=it) (CENTAI, Turin, Italy and TUGraz, Graz, Austria), [David Garcia Soriano](https://scholar.google.com/citations?hl=en&user=vBasOVoAAAAJ) (Universitat Politècnica de Catalunya and Serra Húnter Fellow, Barcelona, Spain), and [Francesco Bonchi](https://scholar.google.com/citations?user=R1Jt75cAAAAJ&hl=en) (CENTAI, Turin, Italy and Eurecat, Barcelona, Spain)

 ---

 ## Description

+Repository of the paper "Beyond Shortest Paths: Node Fairness in Route Recommendationscontains, VLDB 2025, London, United Kingdom."
+(Link to be available soon)

-This repository contains the code to extracts the DAG of forward paths from a source to a target node of a graph, to obtain the Maxmin-fair distribution over the forward paths and to sample paths from it.
+The repository contains the code to extracts the DAG of forward paths from a source to a target node of a graph, to obtain the Maxmin-fair distribution over the forward paths and to sample paths from it.

 ## Project Structure